 We also did a really cool reverse graffiti piece on Kloof Street with creative partner, Write on Africa.

-how it started
+How it started

 Our motivation to plant this seed started when Misha Teasdale and Rowan Pybus of Makhulu Productions were employed to make a documentary of an event called the Football Junior Masters.
 This meant they had to fly around the world extensively.
 In fact they accumulated over 80 flights and racked up just short of 400 000 air miles – not great for the environment, we’re sure you agree.
 It left them feeling responsible for some of the mess in the air up there.

-For the past month, weâ€™ve been really busy.
-Greenpop has hosted pop-up activations on Long Street and at the Neighbourgoods Market to raise awareness and talk about greening.
-Weâ€™ve also held two Treehouse Days where we brought children from Masiphumelele and Khayelitsha to the Woodstock Industrial Centre for a day of painting, poster-making, tree talking and a healthy lunch.
-We then took the kids on an educational walk in the Newlands Forest.
+For the past month, Greenpop has been really busy.
+They have hosted pop-up activations on Long Street and at the Neighbourgoods Market to raise awareness and talk about greening.
+They’ve also held two Treehouse Days where we brought children from Masiphumelele and Khayelitsha to the Woodstock Industrial Centre for a day of painting, poster-making, tree talking and a healthy lunch.
+They then took the kids on an educational walk in the Newlands Forest.
 These days will be ongoing.
-We have just been approached to do a Treehouse day with a well-off and less-fortunate school together.
+They have just been approached to do a Treehouse day with a well-off and less-fortunate school together.

-planting days so far:
+Planting days so far

 Sunday 29 August: the first Greenpop pre-September planting day at the Sosebenza Centre for Peace in Masiphumelele.
-The kids from the youth centre and the Greenpop volunteers got their hands really dirty, clearing an area previously used as a litter dump, turned the soil, and planted trees.
+The kids from the youth centre and the Greenpop volunteers got their hands really dirty, clearing an area previously used as a litter dump, turning the soil, and planted trees.

 Wednesday 1 September: Arbour day.
 Greenpop planted 15 trees at Ithemba Pre-school in Vrygrond and another 15 trees at Sunrise Creche in Vrygrond.

 Friday 3 September: Greenpop planted 18 trees at Masikhululeke Creche in Joe Slovo Park.
 A team from Protea hotels joined us to plant the trees they had donated through our site.

 Saturday 4 September: Greenpop planted 20 trees at the Vrygrond Community Centre and 10 trees at Capricorn Primary school.
 Some of the school children and community members got involved and everyone left with a smile.

-Inshinga Primary School and 1 tree at Bonga Primary School, both in Gugulethu.
+Monday 6 September: Greenpop planted 10 trees at Inshinga Primary School and 1 tree at Bonga Primary School, both in Gugulethu.